DaniAGonzalez/Interpretability-Protein-Function-Prediction/README.md

 Integrated gradients for attribution of predictions to embedding dimensions (Captum)

-In silico mutagenesis:
+##### In silico mutagenesis:

-Alanine scanning
+- Alanine scanning

-Combinatorial mutations
+- Combinatorial mutations

-Deletion scanning
+- Deletion scanning

-Reproducibility and Notebooks
+### Reproducibility and Notebooks

 All analyses are implemented in a single Jupyter notebook that contains the complete pipeline:

-Data loading and preprocessing
+- Data loading and preprocessing

-ESM-2 embedding extraction
+- ESM-2 embedding extraction

-Classifier training and evaluation
+- Classifier training and evaluation

-Explainability analyses (attention, integrated gradients, mutagenesis)
+- Explainability analyses (attention, integrated gradients, mutagenesis)

-#### Figures and Visualizations

-All figures shown in the technical report—including attention profiles, integrated gradients analyses, and deletion scanning heatmaps—are generated programmatically within the notebook.
+- Figures and Visualizations: All figures shown in the technical report—including attention profiles, integrated gradients analyses, and deletion scanning heatmaps—are generated programmatically within the notebook.
 No pre-rendered images are stored separately; running the notebook reproduces all figures and results.

 #### Installation
 pip install torch transformers captum scikit-learn pandas numpy matplotlib seaborn biopython obonet